 - 1. Pala Advance: Pala will advance a further \$5,000,000 (the "Pala Advance"), such that an aggregate principal amount of \$26.7 million will be outstanding under the Pala Convertible Facility. - 2.
 Maturity Date: The Pala Convertible Loan Facility will mature and be payable on the earliest of: - a.
 December 31, 2017; - b. the date when outstanding amounts under the Red Kite Loan Agreement are paid in full; and - c. a change of control event. - 3.
-Interest Rate: 12% per annum an increase from 10% per annum. - 4.
+Interest Rate: 12% per annum an increase from 10% per annum previously.
+Interest will not be paid in cash but will accrue monthly. - 4.
 Voluntary Prepayment and Prepayment Fee: All outstanding amounts under the Pala Convertible Loan Facility may be prepaid in full by the Corporation with payment of the following early repayment fee (the "Prepayment Fee") equivalent to: - a.
-25% of outstanding amounts to be prepaid, if prepayment is made prior to December 31, 2016; and - b.
+25% of outstanding amounts to be prepaid, if prepayment is made prior to December 31, 2016; and b.
 35% of outstanding amounts to be prepaid, if prepayment is made between January 1, 2017 and December 31, 2017.